 - After the area dries, if it is still stable, you can directly paint over the area

 - Remove the damaged part of the ceiling/ceiling tiles, drywall, and replace them with new, clean sections

 - Sand off the damaged layer and seal the area (wood ceiling)

 Watch for Mold

-If your stains have yellow or green colors, chances are you have mold in that area as well.
+If your stains are yellow or green, you may have mold in that area.
 As mold grows, it becomes darker and more dangerous over time.
 If you have mold in your facility, you need to take action right away for the safety of everyone in your building.
 Mold needs to be killed, whether it is a simple bleach/water mix or if you have to call a mold removal company.

 Investing in a commercial roofing project can be a daunting task.
 But by being prepared and asking the right questions, you can find the right contractor to deliver high-quality work at the right price.

 Choosing West Roofing Systems as a turnkey roofing company will provide you with highly trained teams and award-winning service.
 Our services are flexible and diverse; we can recoat, repair or replace your facility’s roof so that it lasts decades.

 - What Happens During a Commercial Roof Inspection?